Could You Become A Real Estate Agent?

 Real estate agents often get paid for the hours they’re prepared to put in.
 You’re not tied to a nine to five schedule and you can pick the hours that best suit you.
 It’s a great job for working parents as a result, as you can take time off to drop off or pick the kids up from school.
 This gives many people a sense of freedom.

 Although you do need to be flexible to the needs of your clients

 Of course, your clients may want to book viewings for certain times and may only be available on certain days (which could include the weekend).
-Whilst you can tell your clients that you don’t want to do these hours, it could cost you business.
+While you can tell your clients that you don’t want to do these hours, it could cost you business.
 Finding the happy balance may involve making some sacrifices.

 It pays to be a people person

-Your whole job is spent with people, so it pays to be a people person.
+Your whole job is spent with people, so it pays to be a person.
 In order to encourage sales, you need to get clients to trust you and this involves being friendly and approachable.
-Sometimes you will deal with difficult clients – these could be sellers who are getting tired of their property still not being sold or these could be buyers who have high expectations within their budget.
+Sometimes you will deal with demanding clients – these could be sellers who are getting tired of their property still not being sold or these could be buyers who have high expectations within their budget.
 At these times you need to be a good negotiator whilst keeping your cool.
-Communication is key and for all the time spent talking to clients in-person, you’ll also spend a lot of time communicating via email and phone.
+Communication is critical, and for all the time spent talking to clients in-person, you’ll also spend a lot of time communicating via email and phone.

 You can make a lot of money